msking2/Final_Capstone_Project/README.md

 * The model significantly outperformed the dummy baseline accuracy of 45% (where 'MOD' was the majority class).

-* Best Model: Gradient Boosting was selected as the most effective approach.
+* Best Model: random forest was selected as the most effective approach.

 * Performance: Achieved a test accuracy of approximately 94% and an F1-score of approximately 94%.